cicsdev/cics-banking-sample-application-cbsa/etc/install/springBootUI/doc/CBSA_Deploying_the_Payment_Customer_Services_Springboot_apps.md

 ##

-## Export to dropins directory:
+## Export to apps directory:

-Copy the war file from the two target directories into the dropins directory.
+Copy the war file from the two target directories into the apps directory.

 ##